hakobtp/blog/python/oop/1_object_in_python.md

     - `2` as `age`.
 - Stores these values in the object.
 - Returns the finished object and links it to the name puppy.

+This new object is like any other object in Python.
+You can use it as an element of a list, tuple, dictionary, or set.
+You can pass it to a function as an argument, or return it as a result.

+You don’t have to put an `__init__()` method in every class.
+We use it only when we want to give an object special settings or values that make it different from other objects of the same class.
+In some programming languages, this is called a “constructor,” but in Python the object is already created before `__init__()` runs.
+You can think of `__init__()` as a setup step that prepares the new object.

 ## Why use objects?